gkrishnaks/stressanalysis/README.md

 -------------

 Electronic circuit diagrams and also the documentation on the Engineering topics that include reasons for selected forumlae and expressions used, will be uploaded to the same repository at a later date, after its completion.
-Update: I have provided reference pages and books that I used for this project in the "References.pdf" file.
+Update: I have provided links to the reference pages and manufacturer's databooks that I used for this project in the "References.pdf" file.

 Contact the author : gokulakrishna@rocketmail.com, www.twitter.com/gkrishnaks
 The programs are licensed under : Apache License, Version 2.0